GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 Go to the [Genesys Cloud Web Chat harness](https://developer.genesys.cloud/developer-tools/#/webchat) in the Genesys Cloud Developer Center.
 Once there, perform these actions.

 1. Select from the Deployment drop-down; the chat deployment you created.
 In the diagram above, it would be populated with `dev-dude-order-status-chat-widget`.
 If you do not see that value, the web chat widget did not deploy correctly.
 2. Select a queue.
-This is a requirement of the Web Chat harness tool.
-For this example, I chose the 401K queue in my organization.
+This is a Web Chat harness tool requirement.
+For this example, the 401K queue within my organization was selected.
 3. Pre-populate the Chat fields.
-While you can manually fill in your chat information, you can hit the `Populate Fields` button and have the data randomly generated for you.
+While you can manually fill in your chat information, you can hit the `Populate Fields` button and the data randomly generates for you.
-4. Hit the start the chat button.
+4. Hit start the chat button.
 This initiates a chat with your organization.
 5. Respond.
-Once the chat is started, you will be greeted by a chat bot asking "`How can I help you with your order today?`".
+Once the chat is started, you will be greeted by a chat bot response "`How can I help you with your order today?`".
 If you respond with the term `order status` and when prompted for your 8-digit order number, you enter `12345678`, you should see the response of `Hi, Thanks for reaching out to us about order #: 12345678.
 The status of the order is Shipped`.
-If you get this response, the chat bot has successfully hit the AWS lambda in question and successfully processed the requests for order status.
+If you receive this response, the chat bot has successfully hit the AWS lambda in question and successfully processed the requests for order status.

-If you get a message back from a chatbot that there was a problem with your order, the AWS lambda did not deploy properly, and Genesys Cloud had a problem invoking it.
+If you receive a message from a chatbot that there was a problem with your order, the AWS lambda did not deploy properly, and Genesys Cloud had a problem invoking it.

 ## Additional resources